Reynardisham/Reynardisham/draft/ideas.md

 * **Consider adding a CONTRIBUTING.md file:** Outline contribution guidelines, code of conduct, and how to submit pull requests.
 * **Explore GitHub Actions for CI/CD:** Automate testing, building, and deployment workflows to ensure code quality and streamline releases.

+Consider adding a comprehensive "Getting Started" guide with clear setup instructions and a basic usage example.

+Explore integration possibilities with common data processing or analysis libraries like Pandas or NumPy.